We may earn income from links in this post. Please read this Disclosure for details.

 November 1: ‘All Saints Day’ or Dia de los Inocentes, a day of remembrance dedicated to infants and children who have died.

-November 2: ‘All Souls Day’ a day of remembrance dedicated to adults who have died
+November 2: ‘All Souls Day’ a day of remembrance dedicated to adults who have died.

 2. Shop for Day of the Dead Decorations in Cancun

-A fun thing to do is shop for Day of the Dead decorations as souvenirs or to decorate your own home.
 The best places to shop for Dia de los Muertos trinkets are Mercado 28, Mercado 23 and independent street stalls, flea markets and shops around downtown Cancun.
-Download a map of Cancun before you go.

 Another good bet is Ah Cacao cafe in La Isla Shopping Village for hot chocolate and quality sweets crafted of Mexican cacao.